ArtHitParade

 In its time the 57 S was only exciting the true connoisseurs.
 Its production was stopped in May 1938 for focusing onto the other variants whose commercial success was flourishing.
 Only 42 chassis 57 S have been produced.

-The ultimate Bugatti 57 variant is the supercharged SC, a very attractive option for the users because the car can now reach 190 km/h.
+The combined Bugatti 57 variant is the lowered and supercharged SC, a very attractive option for the users because the car can now reach 190 km/h.
 A high proportion of 57 S were upgraded into 57 SC.

 1